 If your connection is DSL or dial-up, you may only get an audio feed (and possibly a jumpy video).
 This is a limitation of your computer’s Internet connection.
 To optimize your reception in these cases, ensure that Windows Media Player is the only program running and ensure that it’s buffering the connection.

-3. The image your computer receives is dictated by the ITD sending server, not your computer.
+3. The image your computer receives is dictated by the Information Technology Division’s sending server, not your computer.
 While it’s possible to increase the size of the image, its fidelity will not increase.
 (Audio should not be affected).
 ITD intentionally keeps the image small so that many users can receive the feed simultaneously.

 4. If the clickable link won’t launch your Windows Media Player, try the following:

-f.
-This should open your Media Player and automatically connect to the MTSU streaming server.
-By default, your Media Player will buffer the stream (which is a good idea).
+- This should open your Media Player and automatically connect to the MTSU streaming server.
+By default, your Media Player will buffer the stream, which is a good idea.

-5. When the graduation ceremony ends, the broadcast will end and your Media Player will show a dark screen.
+5. When the ceremony ends, the broadcast will end and your Media Player will show a dark screen.
 You should close the Media Player at this time.
-Live graduation broadcasts are available beginning about 15 minutes before the ceremony starts and ending about 15 minutes after the ceremony concludes.
+Live special event broadcasts are available beginning about 15 minutes before the ceremony starts and ending about 15 minutes after the ceremony concludes.